-India is definitely known for its food: its rich and deliciously flavoured dishes are unique in every State!
+India is definitely known for its food: its rich and deliciously flavored dishes are unique in every state!

-For instance, there is a noticeable difference in the flavours of food cooked in the neighbouring States of Tamil Nadu and Kerala.
+For instance, there is a noticeable difference in the flavors of food cooked in the neighboring states of Tamil Nadu and Kerala.
 Similarly, the staple food in Goa is different from the food consumed in Maharashtra.

 Sweets made in this country are to die for.
 The most famous sweets in India ones are Gulab Jamun, Kaju Katli, Ras Malai, Palkova, Pedhas, Jalebi, Kheer, Mysore Pak… all delicious, melt-in-your-mouth sugary goodness.

 Imagine waking up to the sight of sun softly bathing the Himalayan peaks in shifting colours.
 And sipping warm tea as you take in snow softly falling.